jabalazs/jabalazs.github.io/_posts/2018-07-30-workspace_part_1_tmux.md

 * Customizing `status-left` and `status-right`
 * Some words on fonts(?) to have those nice powerline-like features

+# Tmux Commands {#commands}

+TALK ABOUT HOW TO SWAP PANES AND BREAK THEM, but do this in a section when we go through more advanced commands in the `C-b :` interface

+# Tmuxinator: defining session layouts {#tmuxinator}

 # Tmux Versions {#versions}

 <a href="https://twitter.com/intent/tweet?text={{ page.title }}&url={{ site.url }}{{ page.url }}&via={{ site.twitter_username }}&related={{ site.twitter_username }}" rel="nofollow" target="_blank" title="Share on Twitter">Twitter</a>